P/S Below 1 on 14 Global Exchanges: 12 Beat Their Local Benchmark

 What Separates the Winners

-US (11.14%, +3.13%) works for the obvious reason: the market is deep enough to always find qualifying names (zero cash periods) and the quality filters select profitable industrials, healthcare, and consumer staples names that the P/S screen systematically underweights in favor of during growth cycles.
-The 2022-2024 value comeback drove exceptional returns in the final three years of the period.
+US (11.10%, +3.09% vs SPY) works because the market is deep enough to always find qualifying names and the quality filters select profitable industrials, healthcare, and consumer staples that the index systematically underweights during growth cycles.
+The 2022-2024 value comeback drove much of the final-period alpha.

 What Drives the Underperformers